ineedaa/milestone-project-mildew-detection-in-cherry-leaves/README.md

 * [Code Institute Streamlit lessons](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/d186ae95191f48e9a2151559c7e6f85d/fc2f9892cfa44eee9cc8bf585c21df88/4?activate_block_id=block-v1%3Acode_institute%2BCI_DA_ML%2B2021_Q4%2Btype%40vertical%2Bblock%407636b337caeb4035bd7b5568404802f6) was used as guidance for the dashboard execution in this project.

-* [GyanShashwat1611/WalkthroughProject01](https://github.com/GyanShashwat1611/WalkthroughProject01) github repository was used for code reference and assistance for in the jupyter notebook set up, code and execution; as well as for the app pages design, set up and code

-* [valerieoni/mildew-detection](https://github.com/valerieoni/mildew-detection) github repository was used for readme guidance and some code reference in the jupyter notebooks and src files.
+* [Erik1007/mildew-detection-project](https://github.com/Erik1007/mildew-detection-project) github repository was used for readme guidance and some code reference in the jupyter notebooks and src files.

-* [HaimanotA/Instant-Mildew-Detector](https://github.com/HaimanotA/Instant-Mildew-Detector) github repository was used for app pages code reference and readme guidance.

 * [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew#:~:text=Powdery%20mildew%20is%20a%20fungal,its%20symptoms%20are%20quite%20distinctive.) was used as the resource pertaining to the powdery mildew fungal infection that is at the heart of this project.